mpihlak/nmealogger/README.md

 ## Installation

-`make build` builds a Debian package for `arm32` Pi (first generation?).
+`make build` builds a Debian package for `arm32`.
+This has been confirmed to work on both the earlier generation and later 64 bit
+Raspberry Pi-s.
 For other architectures the `Dockerfile` needs to be adjusted.

-Installing the package creates systemd services for NMEA logger, log uploader and cleanup.
+Copy the resulting `.deb` file to the Pi and install with `dpkg -i`.
+This will create the systemd services for NMEA logger, log uploader and cleanup.
+The services will be started automaticaly at system startup.

+The `/data` directory needs to be created manually.

 ## Uploading to Google Drive

-Using Drive as log destination is convenient as everyone has it, it doesn't necessarily cost anything and has a decent API (if somewhat poorly documented).
-The setup can be a bit involved though:
+Using Drive as log destination is convenient as ~everyone has it, it doesn't necessarily cost anything and has a decent API (if somewhat poorly documented).
+The setup can be a bit involved though: a cloud project needs to be created and an IAM service account.
+Use the Google Developer [console](https://console.cloud.google.com).
+Download the service account credentials - these need to be configured for `loguploader` and `logdownloader`.

-First a Cloud Project needs to be created.
-Then a service account.
-All this in the Google Developer [console](https://console.cloud.google.com/iam-admin/serviceaccounts?project=foo).
-The destination log folder in Drive needs to be shared with that service account.
+Create the destination folder in the Drive and note the folder ID from URL (this will need to be configured for the `loguploader`).
+Share the folder with the service account.

-The `loguploader` and `logdownloader` utilities need the JSON credentials file for the service account.
-Also the folder ID must be obtained from somewhere as Google Drive APIs operate on folder ID, not name.
-The easiest is probably to extract it from the Google Drive URL for the folder.